port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

   - PORT_CLIENT_SECRET - Your port client secret.
   - SERVICENOW_INSTANCE_URL - The ServiceNow instance URL.
 For example https://example-id.service-now.com.
   - SERVICENOW_API_TOKEN - A base64 encoded string of your servicenow credentials generated as `<username>:<password>`.
-  - Create a secret in Port named `servicenow-api-token` with the base64 token content
+  - Create a secret in Port named `SERVICENOW_API_TOKEN` with the base64 token content

 ## Data Model